-44 (3) Dispose of dogs only by gift, sale, transfer, barter or euthanasia by a licensed 45 veterinarian; 46 (4) Maintain current, valid rabies certificates for every dog pursuant to §19-20A-1 et seq.
-47 of this code; 48 (5) Include the breeder's annual permit number on any advertisement for the sale of a 49 dog; 50 (6) If selling directly to the public, post a conspicuous notice containing the breeder's 51 name, address and annual permit number on each cage; 52 (7) Deliver to each purchaser of a dog a written disclosure containing all of the following: 53 (A) The breeder's name and address and, if the breeder is a dealer licensed by the United 54 States Department of Agriculture, the federal dealer identification number; 55 (B) The date of the dog's birth and the date the breeder received the dog: Provided, That 56 if the dog is not advertised or sold as purebred, registered, or registerable, the date of birth may 57 be approximated if not known by the breeder; 58 (C) The breed, sex, color, and identifying marks at the time of sale, if any, and if the breed 59 is unknown or mixed, the record shall so indicate; 60 (D) If the dog is from a United States Department of Agriculture licensed source, the 61 individual identifying, tag, tattoo or collar number for that dog.
-62 (E) If the dog is being sold as capable of registration, the names and registration numbers 63 of the sire and dam and the litter number, if known; 64 (F) A record of inoculations and worming treatments administered, if any, to the dog as of 65 the time of the sale, including dates of administration and the type of vaccine or worming 66 treatment; 67 (G) A record of any veterinarian treatment or medication received by the dog while in the 86 possession of the breeder and either of the following: 69 (i) A statement signed by the breeder at the time of sale that the dog has no known disease or illness and that the dog has no congenital or hereditary condition that adversely affects the health of the dog at the time of sale or that is likely to adversely affect the health of the dog in the future; or

-- (ii) A record of any known disease, illness or congenital or hereditary condition that adversely affects the health of the dog at the time of sale, or that is likely to adversely affect the health of the dog in the future, along with a statement signed by a veterinarian licensed in the state of West Virginia that authorizes the sale of the dog, recommends necessary treatment, if any, and verifies that the disease, illness, or condition does not require hospitalization or nonelective surgical procedures in the future.
+States Department of Agriculture, the federal dealer identification number; - (B) The date of the dog's birth and the date the breeder received the dog: Provided, That if the dog is not advertised or sold as purebred, registered, or registerable, the date of birth may be

+(C) The breed, sex, color, and identifying marks at the time of sale, if any, and if the breed is unknown or mixed, the record shall so indicate;

+- (D) If the dog is from a United States Department of Agriculture licensed source, the individual identifying, tag, tattoo, or collar number for that dog. - (E) If the dog is being sold as capable of registration, the names and registration numbers of the sire and dam and the litter number if known; - (F) A record of inoculations and worming treatments administered, if any, to the dog as of the time of the sale, including dates of administration and the type of vaccine or worming treatment; - (G) A record of any veterinarian treatment or medication received by the dog while in the possession of the breeder and either of the following: - (i) A statement signed by the breeder at the time of sale that the dog has no known disease or illness and that the dog has no congenital or hereditary condition that adversely affects the health of the dog at the time of sale or that is likely to adversely affect the health of the dog in the future; or - (ii) A record of any known disease, illness, or congenital or hereditary condition that adversely affects the health of the dog at the time of sale, or that is likely to adversely affect the health of the dog in the future, along with a statement signed by a veterinarian licensed in the state of West Virginia that authorizes the sale of the dog, recommends necessary treatment, if any, and verifies that the disease, illness, or condition does not require hospitalization or nonelective surgical procedures in the future.
 A veterinarian statement is not required for intestinal or external parasites unless their presence makes the dog clinically ill or is likely to make the dog clinically ill.
-The statement is valid for seven days following examination of the dog by the veterinarian; and - (H) The written disclosure made pursuant to this subsection shall be signed by both the breeder certifying the accuracy of the statement and by the purchaser of the dog acknowledging receipt of the statement. - (8) Maintain a written record on the health, status, and disposition of each dog for a period of not less than one year after disposition of the dog, which record shall include all information that the breeder is required to disclose pursuant to subdivision (c)(7) of this section; - (7) (9) Provide for the humane treatment of dogs in accordance with §61-8-19 of this code; (8) (10) Provide dogs with easy and convenient access to adequate amounts of clean food and water.
-Food and water receptacles must be regularly cleaned and sanitized daily.
-All enclosures must contain potable water that is not frozen, is substantially free from debris and is readily accessible to all dogs in the enclosure at all times unless otherwise directed by a veterinarian for the health of the dog; - (9) (11) Provide veterinary care without delay when necessary; - (10) (12) Maintain adequate staffing levels to ensure compliance with this section; and
+The statement is valid for seven days following examination of the dog by the veterinarian; and - (H) The written disclosure made pursuant to this subsection shall be signed by both the breeder certifying the accuracy of the statement and by the purchaser of the dog acknowledging receipt of the statement.

+(8) Maintain a written record on the health, status, and disposition of each dog for a period of not less than one year after disposition of the dog, which record shall include all information that the breeder is required to disclose pursuant to subdivision (c)(7) of this section;